PRE-Freedom/Crawler_DB_movies/README.md

-# Crawer_DB_movies
+# Crawer for DB'movies
-crawl the description and pictures of movies from douban
+Crawl the description and pictures of movies from douban
+### General
+system version : macos

+python EV : python3